BarunKGP/genrelessrecs/docs/midterm.md

 ![CM_NN_Unbal](images/Image_CM_NN_Unbal.png)
 <br />

 When training this same model on our balanced dataset, we computed the the final training Cross Entropy Loss to be 1.862.
-Our achieved accuracy was 38.612.
+Our achieved accuracy was 38.612%.
 The computed precision score, recall score, and F1 score were 0.446, 0.386, and 0.381.
-Below is the normalized Confusion Matrix when training on the balanced dataset.
+Below is the normalized Confusion Matrix when training on the balanced dataset:

 ![CM_NN_Bal](images/Image_CM_NN_Bal.png)
 <br />